Which phone network offers the best signal?

-We think that reporting on availability – that is, the proportion of time that users actually have access to a particular type of signal – is far more useful than simply stating geographical coverage, which is normally based on computer estimates or one-off drive-by assessments.
+We think that reporting on availability – the proportion of time users actually have access to a particular type of signal – is far more useful than simply stating geographical coverage, which is normally based on computer estimates or one-off drive-by assessments.
 After all, this shows whether users can get a signal where they need it and is therefore a more accurate reflection of the real-life experience.

 How you can help

 As well as using data from its app to produce these reports, OpenSignal also uses it to generate a free online coverage checker.
 You can use this to determine the best network for where you live.